JateNensvold/learn-cpp/Readme.md

 ## Run code

-Use the following command to execute the binary for this project after it is build
+Use the following command to execute the binary for this project after it is built

 ```justfile
 just run